platanus/pincers/README.md

 ### Element interaction

-The following methods change the element or document state and are only available in some backeds.
-Like the *Single Element Properties*, when called these methods only affect the first element in the **context**.
+The following methods change the element or document state and are only available in some backends.
+Like the *Single Element Properties*, when called, these methods only affect the first element in the **context**.

 To set the text on a text input